lflrnr/Coursera-UMichigan-Applied_Data_Science_assignments/README.md

 An Introduction to Statistical Learning with Applications in R (ISLR) - free textbook recommended by most
 - https://www.statlearning.com/
-- https://github.com/JWarmenhoven/ISLR-python (converted ISLR's R code to Python)
+- https://github.com/JWarmenhoven/ISLR-python (Jordi Warmenhoven converted ISLR's R code to Python)

 Statistical Learning @ EdX - 1 course.
 The course uses R but I may just go through the textbook which is free and there are a few people who have converted the R code to Python and posted their jupyter notebooks on Github.
 - https://www.edx.org/course/statistical-learning